 People’s biggest complaint about their shoes is that they get creased, dirty, and scuffed when worn.
 A new shoe will have a good gloss on the outside from the leather treatment to produce a shine.
 After a couple of wears and walking over some distance, this shine wears off, and the creases and wrinkles from the shoe being worn will be visible.

 So, how to keep shoes from creasing when walking?
-To prevent shoes from creasing, first of all get the right fit of your shoes.
+To prevent shoes from creasing, first of all, get the right fit.
 The fit should be snug and comfortable.
 If the shoe length is longer, it will start bending when you walk over long distances.
 Also, switch your shoes after some days.
 Every day walking in the same shoes causes them to crease and scuff faster.
-Don’t compromise on shoe quality.
-The leather or suede should be thick enough to avoid wrinkles.
-I’d recommend buying shoes made of full-grain leather instead of corrected-grain leather.
-Furthermore, apply leather oil or wax-based conditioners occasionally on your leather sneaker.
-While story your shoes, stuff them with newspaper or wooden shoe tree that absorb moisture and add rigidness to your shoes.
+Second, buy shoes of good quality leather, and apply wax-based conditioners to them from time to time.
+Third, while storing shoes, always use a shoe tree.

 Also Read: How to Prevent Toe Holes in Shoes